kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 #### GitHub actions signature verification

-The signature validation kind, `githubAction` is used to validate policies signed in a Github Actions environment.
+The signature validation kind, `githubAction` is used to validate policies signed in a GitHub Actions environment.
 It can be achieved with the `genericIssuer` kind as well.
 But `githubAction`simplifies the signature requirement creation process by defining two additional fields: